Riley Greene Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 11th in the league.
+- The pitching staff for the Red Sox has a collective nine K/9, the 10th-best in the league.

-- The Red Sox's 5.57 team ERA ranks 26th among all MLB pitching staffs.
+- The Red Sox's 5.37 team ERA ranks 25th across all league pitching staffs.

-- Red Sox pitchers combine to give up 14 total home runs at a clip of two per game (fifth-most in baseball).
+- Red Sox pitchers combine to give up 14 total home runs at a rate of 1.8 per game (to rank 24th in baseball).

-- The Red Sox will look to Houck (1-0) in his second start this season.
+- Crawford (0-1) gets the start for the Red Sox, his second of the season.

-- In his most recent time out on Sunday, the righty threw five innings against the Baltimore Orioles, giving up three earned runs while surrendering five hits.
+- The right-hander last appeared on Monday against the Pittsburgh Pirates, when he threw four innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.